Ananto30/cap-em/readme.md

 For now only the REST API's are available to use.

-First we will learn to make the config file.
+First we need to make the config file.
 An example can be found in the `config/config.txt`.
 All you need is to edit this file.

 Configurations are like this -
 ```